-The Board is provided with quantitative and qualitative information that are pertinent to enable the Board to discharge their duties effectively.
-The Board receives management reports, including comprehensive review and analysis of the Group's performance and operations.
-Board agenda together with the relevant documents and information are compiled and distributed to the Directors prior to the Board meetings to enable them to have sufficient time to review and be prepared for discussion.
-The Managing Director and/or key management personnel will brief and provide explanation of pertinent issues and/or recommendations of the Management on the proposal(s) being tabled.
+To this end, the Board is provided with pertinent quantitative and qualitative information including management reports, comprehensive review and analysis of the Group's performance and operations for review.
+Board notice and agenda together with the relevant documents and reports are compiled and distributed to the Directors prior to the Board meetings for perusal to enable them to have sufficient time to review and be prepared for discussion.

+The Managing Director and/or key management personnel will brief and provide explanation or justification of pertinent issues and/or recommendations of the Management on the proposal(s) being tabled.
 Matters requiring the Board's review and approval will be deliberated and discussed thoroughly by the Board prior to decision making.
-Formal minutes that record the proceedings of the Board meetings are circulated and signed by the Chairman at the following Board meeting of the Company.
-Decisions made and/or policies approved by the Board will appropriately be communicated to the Management Team for execution after the meeting.
+The minutes that record the proceedings of the Board meetings will be circulated within a reasonable timeframe for comments and signed by the Chairman at the following Board meeting of the Company.
+The approved minutes will serve as an official record of the board meeting which should then be enter into the minutes book accordingly.
+Decision made and/or policies approved by the Board will appropriately be communicated to the Management Team for execution after the meeting.

-Where necessary, members of the Management Team will be invited to attend Board/Board Committees' meetings to report and/or update the Directors on specific areas of the business within their responsibility to enable the Board members to seek further details or clarifications on the matters being reviewed.
-The Chairman of the Board ensures that the Directors share their views and insights in the course of deliberation and participate in the discussions.
+To facilitate effective review by the Board, members of the Management Team will be invited to attend Board/ Board Committees' meetings to update on the status/progress and report to the Board specific areas of the business within their responsibility to enable the Board members to seek further details or clarifications on the matters being discussed.
+The Chairman of the Board ensures that the Directors share their views and insights in the course of deliberation and participate in the discussions for effectiveness.

 Board members are updated on the Company's activities and its operations on periodic and/or quarterly basis.
-In order to facilitate the Directors' effective time planning, the annual meeting calendar setting out the scheduled dates for the meetings of the Board and Board Committees is prepared and circulated in advance by the Company Secretary to enable the Directors to plan effectively.
-All Directors and Principal Officers of the Group are reminded quarterly of the closed periods for dealings in the securities of the Company based on the targeted date of announcement of the Group's interim financial results.
-All Directors whether as a full board or in their individual capacity have access to all information of the Group on a timely basis in an appropriate form and quality necessary to enable them to discharge their duties and responsibilities.
+To facilitate the Directors' effective time planning, the annual meeting calendar setting out the scheduled dates for the meetings of the Board, Board Committees and annual general meeting is prepared and circulated in advance by the Company Secretary to enable the Directors to plan effectively.
+All Directors and Principal Officers of the Group are also reminded quarterly of the closed periods for dealings in the securities of the Company based on the targeted date of announcement of the Group's interim financial results.
+All Directors whether as a full board or in their individual capacity have access to all information of the Group on a timely manner in an appropriate form and quality necessary to enable them to discharge their duties and responsibilities.